 How to Completely Remove Apps & Software in Mac OS X by Manual Terminal Uninstall

 Most apps in Mac OS X can be uninstalled easily by dragging them into the Trash from the /Applications/ folder, and many others come with accompanying uninstall applications that will clean house and completely remove the apps too.
-Additionally, there are third party utilities for OS X that can make total removal of apps as simple as drag and drop.
+Additionally, there are third party utilities for Mac OS that can make total removal of apps as simple as drag and drop.

-Another solution, which is best reserved for and intended for use by advanced Mac users only who are comfortable with the command line and have a deeper knowledge of OS X, is the thorough manual removal of an app and all associated components, and that’s what we’ll cover here.
+Another solution, which is best reserved for and intended for use by advanced Mac users only who are comfortable with the command line and have a deeper knowledge of Mac OS X, is the thorough manual removal of an app and all associated components, and that’s what we’ll cover here.

 This process method is much more technical, and relies on the terminal to accomplish the complete uninstall procedure.
 Again, this is intended for advanced users only, and it is rarely necessary to remove an app or application components this way.
 We’ll break the steps into a few parts, first will be finding the app and related components, which requires some level of knowledge and discretion to determine what is related and what is not, and second, the actual removal of the appropriate files.
 If you’re an expert user who is very comfortable with this prospect and you just want some actionable command without any explanation as to what’s going on and why, you can jump to a condensed version below.

 How to Find All Components of Apps / Software in Mac OS X

 *You can also use the broadest possible search without the -name flag but your results may be less accurate, whether that’s useful is up to you

 For example, to find associated files and components with Teleport, the Mac OS X keyboard and mouse sharing utility for controlling multiple Macs with a single keyboard, you could use the following: